SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

    - **Password**: Password with which the DMA has to log on to Cassandra.

-1. From DataMiner Cube 10.3 [CU0]/10.3.2 onwards, you can also specify the database settings for the Elasticsearch nodes:
+1. From DataMiner Cube 10.3 [CU0]/10.3.3 onwards, you can also specify the database settings for the Elasticsearch.
+Note that if the server supports [OpenSearch](xref:OpenSearch_database), Cube will also provide this option and this can be configured instead of Elastic:

    - **Database**: The type of database, i.e. *Elasticsearch*.